 The ACA has a beautiful family camp on Lake Sebago in Sloatsburg, New York.
 This camp is located 32 miles north of New York City in Harriman State Park.
 It has been a camp of the American Canoe Association for over five decades.
 A Camp Committee through the Atlantic Division Board of Directors manages the camp.
 It is open to members of the American Canoe Association in much the same way as the Sugar Island facility.

 The camp encompasses 15 acres of parkland surrounded on three sides by water.
 We have 21 rustic cabins, 9 tent platforms, and a large rustic lodge.
 We have a wonderful swim area and many docks.
-Even though the camp is rustic, we have managed to install hot showers in the main bathhouse.
+Even though the camp is simple, we have hot showers in the main bathhouse.

-Boasting of approximately 10,000 meters of non-power boat flat water, this pristine waterway welcomes some 2,500 visits per year by our ACA members.
+Boasting of approximately 10,000 meters of non-powerboat flat water, this pristine lake welcomes some 2,500 visits per year by our ACA members.

-Cabins may also be rented for single overnight stay.
-There is also a small camping area for tent camping.
+Cabins may be rented for several weeks or a single overnight stay.
+There is also a small camping area for tent camping, and a tent platform.

-In the last five years children who held their first paddle at the ACA Camp on Lake Sebago in New York have competed for and won National titles at the USACK National Sprint Championships many, many times.
-Going even further, they have traveled to Canada, Japan, Brazil and Germany to represent the United States in Sprint competition.
-One of our young paddlers has gone as far as Sydney Australia for the 2000 Olympics as the first alternate on the US Olympic Team.
+In the last five years children who held their first paddle at the ACA camp on Lake Sebago in New York have competed for and won national titles at the USACK Sprint National Championships many times.
+Going even further, they have traveled to Canada, Japan, Brazil and Germany to represent the United States in flatwater competition.
+One of our young paddlers has gone as far as Sydney, Australia for the 2000 Olympics as the first alternate on the US Olympic Team.

-The Atlantic Division supports educational paddling programs through our paddling clubs and Activity Committees for all skill levels and age groups.
-Many of these educational activities take place at ACA Camp.
+The Atlantic Division supports educational paddling programs through our paddling clubs and activity committees for all skill levels and age groups.
+Many of these educational activities take place at the ACA camp.

-The camp also serves as a focal point for groups of experienced paddlers who are training for local, national and international competition in sprint canoe and kayak.
+The camp also serves as a focal point for groups of experienced paddlers who are training for local, national and international competition in flatwater canoe and kayak.

-Each year for 44 years the Atlantic Division has co-sponsored a Youth Regatta in Harriman State Park that involves 1,000 paddlers and 800 spectators.
+Each year for 44 years the Atlantic Division has co-sponsored a Youth Regatta on Lake Sebago that involves 1,000 paddlers and 800 spectators.
 There is both a short and long canoe racecourse, and camps in Harriman State Park compete in standard canoes for trophies and recognition for both paddling skills and overall team spirit.
 We welcome fellow ACA paddlers to help at this wonderful paddling event.

-For more information on the ACA Camp at Lake Sebago in New York you can contact our Camp Director Linda Peterson at email@example.com.
+For more information on the ACA Camp at Lake Sebago in New York you can contact this year’s camp director Beth Bloedow at email@example.com.

 Looking for the Camp Rules?
-They can be found Rules 2011.
+They can be found here: Camp Rules 2020